Origins of the United States "Discovery" – Title to the Soil

 1. The Union was to be perpetual

 2. Each State had one vote without respect to size, population, or wealth.
+(Article III and 12thAmendment, addresses Electors in regard to voting for the President and Vice-President.)

 3. Congress had minimum and maximum number of representatives.
 No State shall be represented by less than two, nor more than seven members.
+(Article II, addresses the state’s population and House of Representatives)

 4. No State could send enter into a Treaty with foreign government